AVee/user_backend_sql_raw/README.md

 * queries use named parameters.
 You have to use the exact names as shown in the examples.
 For example, to retrieve the hash for a user, the query named `get_password_hash_for_user` will be used.
 Write your custom SQL query and simply put `:username` where you are referring to the username (aka uid) of the user trying to login.
+Optionally the query may return a second column with the uid as nexcloud should use it.
+This allows you to accept multiple usernames (e.g. username and email, case insensitive usernames, etc) for a single account.
+This uid will then also be used in subsequent queries .If not present the username as entered will be used.
 * You don't need to supply all queries.
 For example, if you use the default user home simply leave the query `get_home` commented.
 This app will recognize this and [communicate](https://github.com/nextcloud/server/blob/316acc3cc313f4333fe29d136f9124f163b40dec/lib/public/UserInterface.php#L47)